Darryl Morton: Background

 Darryl first appears on-screen 18 March 2007.
 He lives in the shed of the garden of Number 6.
 He gets into trouble with the law for several motoring offences, and is horrified when twin sister Mel (Emma Edmondson) says that she plans to join the police.
-Soon after his arrival he strikes up a close friendship with next door neighbour David Platt (Jack P. Shepherd) (coincidentally his real life childhood friend).
+Soon after his arrival he strikes up a close friendship with next door neighbour David Platt (Jack P. Shepherd, coincidentally his real life childhood friend).

 Casting

-During the casting for the character of Darryl Morton different actors were called in for auditions for the role.
-Actor Jonathan Dixon revealed in an interview with Digital Spy that he was called back through five stages of auditioning and eventually got down to the last two where he had to audition against a long-term friend.
+During the casting for the character of Darryl, different actors were called in for auditions for the role.
+Dixon revealed in an interview with Digital Spy that he was called back through five stages of auditioning and eventually got down to the last two where he had to audition against a long-term friend.
 During each stage of auditioning the hopefuls had to audition as sets of twins.
-Jonathan continually met fellow cast member Emma Edmondson who plays his on-screen sister Mel.
+Jonathan continually met Edmondson.
 In the final audition the two were paired up, and went on to be cast as twins Mel and Darryl.
-It also emerged that the actor is real life friend of fellow cast member Jack P. Shepherd who plays David Platt in the show.
+It also emerged that the actor is real life friend of fellow cast member Shepherd who plays David in the show.

 In August 2008, it was thought the character Darryl would exit the street in November, two months after the rest of the Morton family.
 However, he signed a new 6-month contract.
 It was reported on 15 May 2009 that Dixon and co-star Wanda Opalinska would be written out of the soap and would be departing later in the year with it being said that this was due to "natural storyline progression."